deltachat/deltachat-pages/pt/help.md

 ### Quais são as vantagens do Delta Chat em comparação com outros mensageiros?

-- _Independente_ de qualquer companhia ou serviço. _Você_ é dona dos seus dados.
-- Seus dados não são salvos num servidor central, a não ser que todos os usuários estejam usando o mesmo servidor de email.
-- Sua lista de contatos não é distribuída para ninguém.
-- É _rápido_ por usar o Push-IMAP.
-- _A maior base de usuário_ - destinatários que _não_ usam o Delta Chat também podem ser contatados.
-- _Compatível_ - não apenas consigo mesmo.
-- Interface de usuário _simples_ e _elegante_.
-- Sistema _distribuído_.
-- _Sem Spam_ - apenas as mensagens das pessoas que você conhece são mostradas por padrão.
-- _Confiável_ - seguro para uso profissional.
-- _Copyleft_ e baseado em _padrões_ de software livre.
+- _Independent_ of any company or services. _You_ own your data.
+- Your data is not saved on a central server unless all users are using the same e-mail servers
+- You do not distribute your address book to anyone.
+- _Fast_ by the use of Push-IMAP.
+- _Largest userbase_ - recipients _not_ using Delta Chat can be reached as well.
+- _No Spam_ - only messages of known users are shown by default.
+- _End-to-end-encryption_ via Autocrypt.
+- _Copyleft_ and _Standards_ based libre software.
+- _Flexible identity_ with built-in support for [multiple accounts](#multiple-accounts)

 ### Quais mensagens aparecem no Delta Chat?

-By default, Delta Chat shows:
+By default, Delta Chat shows all e-mails.

-- Messages sent by other Delta Chat users
-- Replies to your Delta Chat messages, even if they are "normal e-mails".

-Other e-mails don't appear in your app by default.
-At "Settings -> Chats & Media -> Show Classic E-Mails", you can change this.
+At "Settings -> Chats &
+Media -> Show Classic E-Mails", you can change this.
 You have these options:

 - "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
 This makes most sense if you use the same e-mail account for normal e-mails as well.
-This is the default setting.
 - "All": Delta Chat shows all e-mails that are sent to your email address.
 This makes sense if you want to use Delta Chat for all your e-mails, so no message gets lost.
+This is the default setting.
 - "For accepted contacts": Delta Chat shows all e-mails from contacts with whom you already have a chat, but new chats only pop up for Delta Chat messages.
   This helps to decide on a case-by-case basis whether you want to have a